maros/Zway-RemoteHost/README.md

 # Installation`

 Install ethtool to get Wake on LAN (make sure that WOL is enabled on the remote host).
-On debian(raspbian) this can be done using this command
+On debian(raspbian) this can be done running this command
 ```shell
 sudo apt-get install ethtool
 ```

-Create an SSH key pair and copy the public key to target machine
+Create a SSH key pair and copy the public key to target machine
 ```shell
 sudo su # change to the user running zway (usually root)
 ssh-keygen -t rsa -b 3072 -C "yourname@zway.me"